 How do I check on the status of my application?

 How do I receive the out-of-state tuition waiver?

-A Veteran who received an honorable discharge from the U.S Armed Forces, U.S Reserve Forces or National Guard who physically resides in Florida while enrolled in Lively Technical Center is eligible to receive the tuition waiver.
+A Veteran who received an honorable discharge from the U.S Armed Forces, U.S Reserve Forces or National Guard who physically resides in Florida while enrolled in Lively Technical College is eligible to receive the tuition waiver.